Running Cells as a service with SystemdCreated on 2020/07/01,

-Note: this configuration assume you have done a vanilla setup following our installation guides.
+This configuration assumes that you have followed our recommended best practices during installation process, see our detailed installation guides.
 Adapt to your specific setup if necessary.

 /etc/systemd/system/cells.service file with following content: